 In 1987 the Montreal Protocol, an international environmental agreement, established requirements that began the worldwide phase-out of ozone-depleting CFCs.
-These requirements were later modified, leading to the phase-out in 1996 of CFC production in all developed nations, including the U.S.

-In 1992 the Montreal Protocol was amended to establish a schedule for the phase-out of HCFCs.
-HCFCs are less damaging to the ozone layer than CFC, but still contain ozone-destroying chlorine.
-The Montreal Protocol, as amended, is carried out in the U.S. through the Title IV of the Clean Air Act, which is implemented by the Environmental Protection Agency (EPA).
+These requirements were later modified, leading to the phase-out in 1996 of CFC production in all developed nations, including the U.S. The Montreal Protocol, as amended, is carried out in the U.S. through the Title VI of the Clean Air Act, which is implemented by the Environmental Protection Agency (EPA).